Eucharistic Miracle of Lanciano

 What message did the author of the Eucharistic Miracle of Lanciano intend to convey?
 At a minimum, it is obvious that the author of the miracle intended to confirm the real presence of Christ in the Eucharist.
 That presupposes mere Christianity, so it follows that the miracle was intended to be a vindication of Christianity in general.

 What about Catholicism in particular?
 First, it is worth noting that only the Catholic Church teaches transubstantiation: that the substance of bread and wine is wholly changed into the Body and Blood of Christ.
-Lanciano depicted exactly that: the elements perceptibly became flesh and blood, not merely in a spiritual sense or alongside the bread and wine, but materially and in their entirety.
+Lanciano depicted exactly that: the elements perceptibly became flesh and blood, not merely figuratively nor alongside the bread and wine, but substantially and entirely.
 Transubstantiation is compatible with Orthodoxy, but it has less resonance with Orthodox theology, which emphasizes the ineffable mystery of the Eucharist.
-More significantly, transubstantiation has been repudiated by every form of confessional Protestantism.
+More significantly, the doctrine of transubstantiation has been repudiated by every form of confessional Protestantism.

 Second, the distribution of scientifically verified Eucharistic miracles uniquely privileges Catholicism.
 I intend to survey the evidence for the rest of them in subsequent installments of this series, but for the time being you’ll just have to take my word for it.
-In addition to Lanciano, four other Eucharistic miracles have been corroborated by laboratory analyses that have identified samples as heart tissue, and all of them occurred in Catholic contexts.36 If Catholicism is true, that makes perfect sense.
+In addition to Lanciano, several other Eucharistic miracles have been corroborated by laboratory analyses, and all of them occurred in Catholic contexts.38 If Catholicism is true, that makes perfect sense.
 According to Catholic doctrine, the Eucharist can only be licitly confected by a priest that is in communion with Rome.
-Meanwhile, if Catholicism is false, the distribution of Eucharistic miracles between sects is unexpected and confusing.
+Meanwhile, if Catholicism is false, the distribution of Eucharistic miracles is baffling.

 Might the aforementioned distribution be an artifact of a selection effect?
 That neglects the vindicatory intent of the miracles.
 If God intends to use these miracles to send a message, then verification is providential.
-There would be no reason for him to allow his intended message to be distorted by a sampling bias.
-To avoid giving a misleading impression that Catholicism was uniquely true, it would have been easy for him to arrange for the scientific verification of a Eucharistic miracle in a rival sect.
+There would be no reason for him to allow his intended message to be distorted by sampling bias.
+To avoid giving the misleading impression that Catholicism is uniquely favored, it would be trivial for Him to arrange for the scientific verification of a Eucharistic miracle in a rival sect.

 5.1 - Falsification by Linoli?